She was warned—that leaving Valinor would mean exile.

 To me, Galadriel is the ultimate holdout of her kind.
 She is like the keeper of a lighthouse, or as a torchbearer in times of darkness.
 She makes it her job to keep hope alive when so much has been lost or faded away, especially in the Third Age when the Valar are more absent than ever and few remember them at all.
 The giving of her phial to Frodo for “when all other lights go out” is the perfect metaphor for her character.
 She weathers the joys and griefs of thousands of years but remains fair to others, like a kindly old woman who nurses a lifetime of hurts but still manages to smile reassuringly for young people and give them candy.

 Her last words to Frodo when the Fellowship is leaving Lothlórien are “Remember Galadriel and her Mirror!”
-Her vendetta against Sauron by this point feels so personal, you almost wish she would have tossed out an edgier line, like: “Tell the Dark Lord, ‘Checkmate, bitch!’”
+Her vendetta against Sauron by this point feels so personal, you almost wish she would have tossed out an edgier line, like: “When you see the Dark Lord, tell him Galadriel says, ‘Checkmate, bitch!’”
 Except, you know, something classier and more Tolkienesque.

 When Sauron is at last defeated, Celeborn leads the Lórien Elves against the dreadful fortress of Dol Guldur (Sauron’s hidey-hole before revealing himself in the War of the Ring), and in the Appendices of The Lord of the Rings we are told that she “threw down its walls and laid bare its pits.”
 This language actually echoes the moment in The Silmarillion when Lúthien—Melian’s daughter, who Galadriel would have known well—came forth against a different Sauron-occupied fortress.